CloudCloud

 • Roll up the whole thing and turn the sock cuffs inside out to secure the edges.
 You now have a complete outfit in a small, secure package.
 Repeat as necessary for every outfit you will need for traveling.

 There are plenty of different ways to fold baby clothes, and you should pick whatever feels simplest to incorporate into your life because baby laundry pretty much never stops!
 Many parents don’t bother folding at all.
 When creating a nursery, they use shelving that fits decorative bins inside, and they keep a bin for each type of clothing item.
 Whenever the laundry is done, they simply sort the clean clothes into their proper bins.
 While this method results in a bit of chaos inside each bin, you might decide it’s a price worth paying to never have to deal with folding tiny pants.
-Whatever organizational method works for you, make sure all your baby clothes are washed in Dreft, the #1 pediatrician-recommended baby detergent!
+Whatever organizational method works for you, make sure all your baby clothes are washed in Dreft, the #1 pediatrician recommended baby detergent brand!

 Get ready for baby